O. Ernesto Valiente

 His teaching and research interests include Christology, soteriology, theologies of reconciliation, political theology, and Latin American theology, with a particular interest in liberation theology.

-Ernesto Valiente, Assistant Professor of Systematic Theology, was born in Santa Ana, El Salvador.
+Ernesto Valiente, Associate Professor of Systematic Theology, was born in Santa Ana, El Salvador.
 Prior to receiving a Ph.D. from the University of Notre Dame, he earned a BA in Economics from Tulane University, and a Th.M. and an M.Div. from Weston Jesuit School of Theology.

 Christology (TMST 7024)

-“From Conflict to Reconciliation: Discipleship in the Theology of Jon Sobrino,” Theological Studies (forthcoming).
+“From Conflict to Reconciliation: Discipleship in the Theology of Jon Sobrino,” Theological Studies 74 (2013), 655-682.

-“From Utopia to Eu-topia: The Mediation of Christian Hope in History," in Christian Hope: Promise, Possibility, and Fulfillment (Paulist Press, forthcoming 2013), 213-227.
+“From Utopia to Eu-topia: The Mediation of Christian Hope in History," in Hope: Promise, Possibility, and Fulfillment.
+Paulist Press, 2013, 213-227.

-“Cristología en un mundo post-moderno: la propuesta de Roger Haight, S.J.”
-Christus (March-April, 2013), 36-41.
+“Cristología en un mundo post-moderno: la propuesta de Roger Haight, S.J.,” Christus (March-April, 2013), 36-41.

 “The Reception of Vatican II in Latin America,” Theological Studies 73 (2012), 795-823.

-“Living as ‘Risen Beings’ in Pursuit of a Reconciled World” in Faith in Public Life (College Theological Society Annual Volume, 2007), 265-283.
+“Living as ‘Risen Beings’ in Pursuit of a Reconciled World: Resources from Jon Sobrino,” in Faith in Public Life (College Theological Society Annual Volume, 2008), 265-283.